World War II

 Adolf was born on April 20, 1899 in a city named Braunau am Inn in the country of Austria.
 His family moved around some, living a short while in Germany and then back to Austria.
 Hitler did not have a happy childhood.
 Both his parents died fairly young and many of his brothers and sisters died as well.

 Adolf did not do well in school.
-He was expelled from a couple of schools before he moved to Venice, Italy to pursue his dream of becoming an artist.
-While living in Venice, Hitler found that he did not have much artistic talent and he soon became very poor.
+He was expelled from a couple of schools before he moved to Vienna, Austria to pursue his dream of becoming an artist.
+While living in Vienna, Hitler found that he did not have much artistic talent and he soon became very poor.
 He would later move to Munich, Germany in hopes of becoming an architect.

 Soldier in World War I